eigentaylor/eigentaylor.github.io/_previews/2026-06-06-leader-rule.md

 The core intuition is that applying this strategy is attempting to maximize getting a 'better than (or equal to) expected' outcome, while also keeping your ballot efficient by distinguishing between the main race (between the leader and challenger).
 By drawing a line of acceptability right above or right below the leader, you are maximizing your influence on the most likely pivotal scenario.
 Hence, you should be stingy with your approvals when your favorite is likely to win, and prudently generous when your top candidates are unlikely to win.

+In the 1978 paper by Brams and Fishburn <d-cite key="bramsFishburn1978approval"></d-cite>, they prove that a sincere strategy is not always optimal in Approval voting.
+However, Laslier proves in his 2009 paper that a best response to his probabilistic large electorate model, the leader rule, is always sincere, based on some reasonable assumptions about voters' beliefs.

 This is actually a [real dynamic we see in real-world Approval elections](https://felixsargent.com/democracy/2025/08/29/st-louis-approval-voting.html) <d-cite key="sargent2025stlouis"></d-cite>.
 In an analysis of a St. Louis election by Felix Sargent, we saw heavy bullet voting for frontrunners, and *over 80%* of voters who supported a non-frontunner also supporting another candidate.
-This example should be taken with a grain of salt, however, since St. Louis uses a top-2 Approval system.
+This example should be taken with a grain of salt, however, since St. Louis uses a top-2 Approval system, which does not apply neatly to the specific single-winner scenario Laslier's paper focuses on.
 [The dynamics and strategy are significantly different for single-round Approval versus Approval with a runoff.](https://www.jstor.org/stable/30023417)<d-cite key="fishburnBrams1981runoff"></d-cite>

 ### An Example of Application